 Chiropractic vs. Medical

 Chiropractors and medical doctors do agree that bed rest is not recommended.
-Exercises to strengthen the abdomen and improve flexibility are encouraged.2,3 Sciatic pain tends to start in the low back and travel down the leg(s).
+Exercises to strengthen the abdomen and improve flexibility are encouraged.2,3 Some exercises used to combat and heal the sciatic pain include reclining, forward, and sitting pigeon poses.
+All of the pigeon poses involve some form of bending and stretching the knees.
+Reclining pigeon pose is performed while lying flat on the floor.
+The right leg is then lifted up to a right angle where the hands are clasped behind the thigh, interlocking the fingers.
+The left leg is then also lifted and bent, with the right ankle placed on top of the left knee.
+The position is held before being repeated with the legs switched.
+In sitting pigeon pose, the right leg is bent and the ankle is rested across the left knee.
+The patient then leans forward, reaching for their toes for a few seconds before switching sides.
+Finally, the forward pigeon pose begins with kneeling, on the floor, on all fours.
+The right leg is in front, bent to lie horizontally across the body while the left leg is straight back with the top of the foot on the ground.
+The pose is completed with the torso resting on the right leg, head touching the ground, before the legs are switched.
+These are just three examples of the type of exercise performed to promote flexibility and strength.4 Sciatic pain tends to start in the low back and travel down the leg(s).
 It can be dull and achy or be as intense as “electric shocks”.
 Sciatica is a referred/radiation pain that can also be called “neuropathy” or “neuralgia”.
 Chiropractors feel that it is caused by “sciatic nerve compression”, from spine subluxations or misalignment of the spine.
-It can also be caused by herniated/bulging or slipped discs, childbirth, pregnancy, tumors, or even “non-spinal disorders”, such as “constipation, sitting on one’s wallet, or diabetes.
+It could also be caused by herniated/bulging or slipped discs, childbirth, pregnancy, tumors, or even “non-spinal disorders”, such as “constipation, sitting on one’s wallet, or diabetes.
 The piriformis muscle of the lower spine can be injured or irritated by a fall or arthritis.
 This can lead to spasms and pinching of the sciatic nerve.
 Like medical doctors, chiropractors will use ice and cold therapy.
 Chiropractors, however, will also use other treatments, instead of pain medications.
-These can include ultrasound, TENS (transcutaneous electrical nerve stimulation), and spinal manipulation adjustments.4
+These can include ultrasound, TENS (transcutaneous electrical nerve stimulation), and spinal manipulation adjustments.5

 When to See a Chiropractor